-Physical vapor deposition is the process in which a solid material is heated and passes directly from a solid to a gas (sublimation) and then back again to a solid state as it condenses on a given substrate, usually while under vacuum.
+Physical vapor deposition (PVD) is the process in which a solid material is heated and passes directly from a solid to a gas (sublimation) and then back again to a solid state as it condenses on a given substrate, usually while under vacuum.
 The traditional approach has been to use a resistive heating element to evaporate the materials.
-As described in a later section, there are several other methods in use today.
 The thermally-prepared coatings were Omega’s bread and butter business for over 25 years.
 To protect and preserve these filters for long-term stability, they are typically laminated with a coverslip after preparation.
 Although they have fallen out of favor recently, they still offer several advantages over surface coatings.
-Because the range in refractive index is much higher amongst these materials when compared with oxides, a much thinner coating stack can achieve similar results.
-This reduces stress on the substrate, and resulting wavefront distortions.
-This becomes particularly important as the wavelengths of interest move into the Infrared, where thicker layers are required.
-These optical filters offer deep out-of-band blocking with low residual stress and stable spectral performance, often at a lower cost.
+Because the range in refractive index is much higher amongst these materials when compared to oxides, a much thinner coating stack can achieve similar results.
+This reduces stress on the substrate, and can minimize wavefront distortions.
+This becomes particularly important as the wavelengths of interest move into the infrared, where thicker layers are required.
+These optical filters offer deep out-of-band blocking with low residual stress and stable spectral performance.

-Using a resistive heating source (for lower temperature materials) or an electron beam (for refractory oxides), the vaporization process is carefully controlled in temperature and rate, and augmented by specific chamber geometry.
-As the materials enter the gas phase, the cloud is directed towards the substrate which is often rotating in a planetary configuration.
-This motion controls the uniformity of the condensed material on the finished product.
-The physical thickness of each alternating layer of high and low refractive index material is precisely measured as it grows on to a substrate.
-A single coating may contain upwards of several hundred layers to achieve the desired spectral response.
-The lower temperature (resistively heated) materials form a more fragile coating that is later protected with an index-matched epoxy layer and coverslip.
+Using a beam of electrons as a heat source, the PVD process is carefully controlled in temperature and rate, and augmented by specific chamber geometry.
+The physical thickness of each alternating layer of high and low refractive index material is precisely measured as it grows on the substrate.
+A single optical filter may contain upwards of several hundred layers to achieve the desired spectral response.

 Plasma Assisted Reactive Magnetron Sputtering (PARMS)

 Plasma Assisted Reactive Magnetron Sputtering or PARMS is the latest addition to Omega's coating portfolio.
-Unlike traditional physical vapor depositions that typically use refractory oxide starting materials, PARMS bombards an elemental target (usually Si or Nb) using a magnetically accelerated Argon/Oxygen plasma.
-The accelerated atoms transfer momentum to the target material which in turn ejects the material from the surface onto the substrates, forming a very thin (sub-monolayer) layer.
-In a different part of the chamber, an oxygen plasma oxidizes the newly formed atomic layer, creating an oxide.
+Unlike traditional PVD that typically uses refractory oxide starting materials, PARMS bombards an elemental target (usually Si or Nb) using a magnetically accelerated Argon/Oxygen plasma.
+The accelerated atoms transfer momentum to the target material which in turn ejects the element from the surface onto the substrates, forming a very thin (sub-monolayer) layer.
+In a different part of the chamber, an oxygen plasma oxidizes this layer, creating an oxide.
 The resulting thin-film layers are very dense and durable.
 State-of-the-art programmable logic enables in-process corrections to layer thicknesses.
-Such control of the coating process yields exceptionally precise spectral performance and batch-to-batch repeatability.
+Such control of the coating process yields exceptionally precise spectral performance, high batch-to-batch repeatability and environmental durability.